Tonet21/Syllogistic_reasoning_LLM/README.md

 When installing the requirements, change the cuda version of torch to your cuda.
 Now it is set to cu121 (12.1 version).

-The model is quite heavy, consider using quantization (these changes have to be made in the Mixtral.py file) ´´´ quantization_config = BitsAndBytesConfig(
+The model is quite heavy, consider using quantization (these changes have to be made in the Mixtral.py file):

+´´´
+quantization_config = BitsAndBytesConfig(